 This flower has a variety of earth colour tones as you might expect from the name, Earthwalker is an easy-to-grow sunflower, it will grow up to 6-9 feet tall, and can produce many beautiful flower heads.

-Sunflowers are a remarkably versatile plant and they are grown on a commercial scale in huge fields for their seeds which can be eaten raw or compressed to make sunflower oil.
+Sunflowers are a remarkably versatile plant, and they are grown on a commercial scale in huge fields for their seeds, these can be eaten raw or compressed to make sunflower oil.

 They can grow to heights between 1.5 and 3 meters (5-12 feet).
-Their fibrous leaves are also used as cattlefeed and in paper production.
+Their fibrous leaves are often also used as cattle feed and in paper production.

 The first tip is regarding support.
-Sunflowers can grow to an enormous size depending upon the variation and care the plant receives.
+Sunflowers can grow to an enormous size and weight, depending upon the variation and care the plant receives.
 The tallest sunflowers will need lots of extra support.

-Feeding.
-They like well nourished soil, it takes a lot of nourishment to grow tall and strong.
-If the soil is not rich enough they will need extra supplements such as natural fertiliser or a good quality compost scattered around the plant when in position in the garden.
+They like well-nourished soil; it takes a lot of nourishment to grow tall and strong.
+If the soil is not rich, enough they will need extra supplements such as natural fertiliser or a good quality compost scattered around the plant when in position in the garden.

-Temperature.
 They love heat and are very tolerant in hot countries.
-Try to place them in a sunny position if possible where they will thrive in a well lit place.
+Try to place them in a sunny position, if possible, where they will thrive in a well-lit place.